top of page

 A NOTE FROM MELOGRAPHICS

 Thank you for taking the time to read my article, "Ranking Up: The Evolution of the Women’s Rocket League Esports Scene" published by me, MELOGRAPHICS in the #MadeByMELO Blog .
-Please note:
+This article has also been posed to Creative Space | #MadeByMELO linked here.

 References to "women" or "female" in this article are simplified for ease of reading only; and also include "female-identifying" and "marginalized genders."
 This article is in no way sponsored by Epic Games, Psyonix, Ally, Raidiant, Stride Esports, G2 Esports, Gen G Mobile, third-party organizations, and/or individuals noted in this article.